HydroModPy/HydroModPy/CORE_COMM/install/Readme.txt

 Selenium is a library that manages interaction with files in the web It requires the following file to be downloaded: https://chromedriver.chromium.org/downloads The .exe should be stored in a file
-The directory name of the file should be added to the user path of the environment variables (configuration pannel -> system -> variables)
+The directory name of the file should be added to the user path of the environment variables (configuration pannel -> system -> system parameter -> environment variables)
+Click on "Path" -> modify -> add path of the .exe

 4-Go into conda environment
 Execute in command window: activate hydromodpy
 Check that libraries are installed: conda list

-5-Go to Ipython Notebook
+5-Go to Ipython Notebook or Spyder
-Go to folder of Ipython Notebook to run
+Go to folder of Ipython Notebook or spyder to run
-Execute: jupyter lab
+Execute: jupyter lab or spyder
-Find and open notebook
+Find and open notebook or script